shenlebantongying/ArtifactCabinet/workbench-lisp/README.md

 Let's mainly use `SBCL` and possibly another actively developing one.

-If someday `Lispwork` lower their price for personal use........

 For windows, just use the [`Portacle`](https://portacle.github.io/) to avoid all the troublesome.

 Editor: SLIME -> sly